flucoma/flucoma-docs/doc/BufOnsetSlice.rst

 :control indices:

-   The index of the buffer where the indices (in sample) of the estimated starting points of slices will be written.
+   The buffer where the indices (in samples) of the estimated starting points of slices will be written.
 The first and last points are always the boundary points of the analysis.

 :control metric: